ibireme/yyjson/README.md

 # Performance
 Benchmark project and dataset: [yyjson_benchmark](https://github.com/ibireme/yyjson_benchmark)

-The simdjson's new `On Demand` API is faster if most JSON fields are known at compile time.
+The simdjson's new `On Demand` API is faster if most JSON fields are known at compile-time.
 This benchmark project only checks the DOM API, a new benchmark will be added later.

 #### AWS EC2 (AMD EPYC 7R32, gcc 9.3)